Web Experiences

 Embedded AI Assistant allows you to place Moveworks directly inside your existing internal websites — such as your ITSM portal, intranet, or HR knowledge hub.

-Moveworks is rolling out a refreshed visual identity across all product surfaces, including Assistant on Web and the Embedded AI Assistant.
+Moveworks rolled out a refreshed visual identity across all product surfaces, including Assistant on Web and the Embedded AI Assistant.
 This update introduces our new color system, typography, and UI treatments for a more modern, unified Moveworks experience.

 This branding updates is not optional and will automatically be applied for all of our customers because they ensure accessibility compliance, enable future scalability, and deliver a consistent experience across all surfaces.
 There's no change you as our customer will need to make as this will be an automatic update.
 While the visual style is evolving, the functionality of your Assistant remains the same.